Empirical entropy, minimax regret and minimax risk: Main results

-For the aggregation setting, we modify the definition of cells $\hat\F^S_i$ as discussed in Remark 2.
-Consider the partition $\Theta^{\text{\sc C}}(s)=\bigcup_{m=1}^s\bigcup_{\nu\in I_m} \F_{\nu,m}$ where $I_m$ is the set of all subsets $\nu$ of $\{1,\dots,M\}$ of cardinality $|\nu|=m$, and $\F_{\nu,m}$ is the convex hull of $f_j$'s with indices $j\in\nu$.
-We use the deterministic cells instead of random ones $\hat\F^S_i$.
+instead of random ones $\hat\F^S_i$.
 Note that the subsample $S$ is not involved in this construction.
 We keep all the other ingredients of the estimation procedure as described at the beginning of this section, and we denote the resulting estimator $\tilde{f}$.
-Then, using the subsample $S$, we complete the construction by aggregating (via a sharp $MS$-aggregation procedure) only two estimators, $\tilde{f}$ and the least squares estimator on $\Lambda_M$.
+Then, using the subsample $S$, we complete the construction by aggregating (via a sharp $\mathrm{MS}$-aggregation procedure) only two estimators, $\tilde{f}$ and the least squares estimator on $\Lambda_M$.
 The resulting aggregate is denoted by $\tilde{f}^*$.